Mashbode/FYP-23-S2-15/README.md

 Remember to set the terminal from shell to cmd or py \
 https://www.w3schools.io/editor/vscode-change-default-terminal/

+# IMPORTANT
+## ADD in shard_retrieve and shard_make folder under the app folder.
+These 2 folders are needed for the file upload and file retrieve functions.
+Github will remove empty folders when merging so these 2 folders will be missing from the repo. \
+So if these 2 folders are missing, the functions will not be able to run.

 # Python libraries
 ## pycrptodome
 ### `pip install pycryptodome`